springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## The years teach much which the days never know. - Ralph Waldo Emerson
+    ## Failure will never overtake me if my determination to succeed is strong enough. - Og Mandino